Man in Orange Jacket Standing Beside Man in Black Leather Jacket

 Property Bonds

 In some states, property can be used as collateral to post bail.
-Known as property bonds, this option involves the court placing a lien on the property for the amount of the bail.
+Known as property bonds, this option involves the court placing a lien on the property for the amount of the bail (property bail).
 If the defendant fails to appear in court, the property may be seized by the court.
 While it allows for a significant amount of bail to be posted without immediate exchange of cash, it is often a complicated and time-consuming process that can take several weeks or even months.

 Surety Bonds